-- Then add the pumpkin puree, whipping cream, vanilla, and spices.
-Beat the mixture just until blended.
+- Then, add the pumpkin puree, whipping cream, vanilla, and spices.
+Stir the mixture just until blended.

 - Transfer the spring form pan to the center rack of the oven.
 Bake the cheesecake at 325 degrees F until the outside of the cheesecake is set but the center is still slightly loose, about 1 hour and 30 minutes - 1 hour and 45 minutes.

-- Turn the oven off, crack the door slightly ajar, then close and allow to cool until the oven has come to room temperature - about an hour.
+- Turn the oven off, crack the door slightly ajar for one minute, then close and allow to cool until the oven has come to room temperature - about an hour.